-5.1-R10 Imaging and deconvolution parameters and interpolation shall be selectable based on desired image criteria (e.g. field-of-view, accuracy)
+5.1-R10 Imaging and deconvolution parameters and interpolation shall be selectable based on desired image criteria (e.g. field-of-view, accuracy).
+Note: this would be possibly controlled by meta-data provided with the dataset.

-5.1-R11 Interactive control of the deconvolution process shall be possible, including stopping cleaning at any time, prolonging the cleaning after the maximum number of iterations is reached, and continuing to clean down to a specified threshold with out changing the clean mask.
+5.1-R11 Interactive control of the deconvolution process shall be possible, including stopping cleaning at any time, prolonging the cleaning after the maximum number of iterations is reached, and continuing to clean down to a specified threshold with or without changing the clean mask.

-5.1-R12 Images made on different coordinate systems (e.g. 3.3-R6), equinoxes (e.g. 3.3-R7), or projections (e.g. 3.2-R4) shall be transformed, merged and compared appropriately.
+5.1-R12 Images made from datasets on different coordinate systems (e.g. 3.3-R6), equinoxes (e.g. 3.3-R7), or projections (e.g. 3.2-R4) shall be possible.
+Note: reworked in Version 2 to be specific to imaging from uv-data.
+See Data Analysis for the image handling equivalent.

-5.1-R13 Image cubes using different velocity definitions (e.g. 3.3-R8) and velocity frames (e.g. 3.3-R9) shall be transformed and merged correctly.
+5.1-R13 Imaging of datasets using different velocity definitions (e.g. 3.3-R8) and velocity frames (e.g. 3.3-R9) shall be possible, with user control of the output velocity frame and channelization.
+Note: reworked in Version 2 to be specific to imaging from uv-data.
+See Data Analysis for the image handling equivalent.